gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 #### U2F authentication {#u2f_authentication}

 Install `{{Pkg|libfido2}}`{=mediawiki} library.
-This provides the udev rules required to enable access to the [U2F](U2F "U2F"){.wikilink} key as a user.
+This provides the udev rules required to enable access to the [U2F](U2F "wikilink") key as a user.
 U2F keys are by default only accessible by root, and without these rules Chromium will give an error.

 #### Theming